SPEAK WITH A TEAM MEMBER (770) 920-6030

 Keeping an accounting of estate assets and liabilities is one of the responsibilities of an estate administrator.

-If an heir or beneficiary feels the appointed administrator is not being transparent, they may file with the Probate Court to request a detailed accounting from the Administrator.
+If an heir or beneficiary feels the appointed Administrator is not being transparent, they may file with the Probate Court to request a detailed accounting from the Administrator.

-If the Administrator mismanages the assets of the Estate, the beneficiaries may petition to have them removed from their position or personally reimburse the Estate.
+If the Administrator mismanages the assets of the estate, the beneficiaries may petition to have them removed from their position or personally reimburse the estate.

 Who Are the Beneficiaries of an Estate?